 November has arrived, and it’s time for another exciting month in Melbourne.
-As we transition from October, we’re greeted with (hopefully!) fewer rainy days and a diverse range of events and activities.
+As we transition from October, we’re greeted with (hopefully!) fewer rainy days and plenty of events and activities.

 Melbourne’s November agenda offers something for everyone, whether you call this city home or you’re just passing through.
 With the weather warming up, it’s the perfect time to get outdoors more and experience what makes Melbourne so special.